-Category Description Execution agent name Action job When Standard is specified as the Exec. service ^{#6} Checks whether the agent host is registered with the manager.
-Checks whether the manager can resolve the execution host name (agent host name) set for the execution agent.
+Category Description Execution agent name Unix jobPC jobAction job When Standard is specified as the Exec. service ^{#6} Checks whether the manager can resolve the execution host name (agent host name) set for the execution agent.
 Checks whether the agent can resolve the host name of the manager. #7 When Queueless Agent is specified as the Exec. service Performs the following: Checks whether the manager can resolve the host name of the agent.
 Checks whether the agent can resolve the host name of the manager. #7 Event job Performs the following: Checks whether the agent host is registered with the manager.
 Checks whether the manager can resolve the execution host name (agent host name) set for the execution agent.
 Checks whether the agent can resolve the host name of the manager. #7 Jobnet^{#6} Custom job^{#6} Flexible job^{#5, #6} HTTP connection job^{#6} Performs the following: Checks whether the execution agent is registered with the manager.
 Checks whether the manager can resolve the execution host name (agent host name) set for the execution agent.
-Checks whether the agent can resolve the host name of the manager. #7 User mapping Checks whether user mapping can be performed correctly on the agent.
-This check uses the same me for JP1 users, execution source hosts, and OS users as when normal jobs are executed.
-Note that JP1/2 does not check whether the OS user mapped to a JP1 user actually exists.
-Note that if you use the execution-user fixing function, the definition pre-check checks the user mapping the fixed JP1 user according to the contents of the unit-attribute profile. ^{#3, #5} jobs are executed.
-Note that JP1/AJS3 xists. pre-check checks the user mapping of Detailed definition of a job Unix job Script file name ^{#9} Checks whether the file exists on the Agent.
+Checks whether the agent can resolve the host name of the manager. #7 User mapping Checks whether user mapping can be performed correctly on the ag JP1 users, execution source hosts, and OS users as when normal job not check whether the OS user mapped to a JP1 user actually exist Note that if you use the execution-user fixing function, the definitie the fixed JP1 user according to the contents of the unit-attribute pr are executed.
+Note that JP1/AJS3 does pre-check checks the user mapping of Detailed definition of a job Unix job Script file name ^{#9} Checks whether the file exists on the Agent.
 Environment file Checks whether the file exists on the Agent.
 Checks the access permission for the file.
 Working path Checks whether the path exists on the Agent.
 Checks the access permission for the path.
+Standard input 1.
+Checks whether the file exists on the Agent.